marcel-valdez/algorithms-data-structures/README.md

     * chapterX/
         * SectionYExercises_test.rb

-In order to add exercises for a section you have to add a new SectionYExercises_test.rb file and a new SectionYExercises.rb implementation.
+In order to add exercises for a section you have to add a new test/chapterX/SectionYExercises_test.rb file and a new src/chapterX/SectionYExercises.rb implementation.

 How to setup the project on Linux: